 The Crime Victims' Rights Act, General Statute 15A-837, established requirements for notifying victims of specific crimes committed on or after July 1, 1999.
 The Automated Victim Notification Program was established by the DCC to fulfill these requirements.
 The section carried the notification process a step further to give every victim the opportunity to be notified and registered upon their request.
-The DCC notifications are generated through the NCDPS Office of Victim Services.

 The notification process was established as a centralized victim notification program to ensure the accuracy of the automated notification letters that are generated by updates made to offender records in the OPUS (Offender Population Unified System) computer system.
-There are 21 different letters that cover the above mandated notifications.
-Each day during FY2018-2019, the system generated notifications of the offender's supervision or movements into or out of